 #18.
 Have The Formal (Important) Pages

 Pages such as follows are important according to Istiak Rayhan from RoadToBlogging:

 Those pages are important for Google to identify who you are.

 Make sure you provided as much valid information as possible so Google knows that you serious with your website.

-Before a manual operator takes a look at your site, they will use bots to crawl your site.
+Before a manual operator take a look at your site, they will use bots to crawl your site.

 If you are using WordPress self-hosted blog, then you can use Yoast SEO to solve this problem.

 This counts as a trust factor.
-It makes Google think that you are serious about your website.
+It makes Google think that you are serious with your website.

 Sign up for a free account and then get your tracking code, after that use a plugin to implement it on your site (if you use WordPress).